AI-Agent-Hub/ai_agent_index/README.md

-# AI Agent Index AI Agent Directory to Host and Track All AI Agent related AI Agents Web Traffic Data, Search Ranking, Community, Reviews and More.
+# AI Agent Index | AI Agent Directory | AI Agent Marketplace to Host All AI Agent Directory related AI Agents Web Traffic Data, Search Ranking, Community, Reviews and More.

 This is the official github repo for pypi package "ai_agent_directory" https://pypi.org/project/ai_agent_index.
 You can use this package to download and get statistics (Google/Bing Search Ranking/Github Stars/Website Traffic) of AI agents on website from AI Agent Marketplace AI Agent Directory and AI Agent Search Portal by Deepnlp AI Agent Marketplace, is the directory for more than 5000+ AI Agents and Apps covering various types of AI agents, such as autonomous agent, chatbots, Computer and Mobile phone use agents, robotic agents, and various industries such as business, finance, law, medical or healthcare, etc. The directory are updated to websites from both public repo (github/huggingface) as well as AI Agent services in cloud service provider (Microsoft Azure AWS, Copilot, GPT Store, Google Cloud, etc).